History of the India national football team: 1950s to 1960s

 In 1950, India managed to qualify for the 1950 FIFA World Cup finals, which was scheduled to take place in Brazil; where it was drawn with Sweden, Italy, and Paraguay.
 This was not due to any success on the pitch, but due to the fact that all their opponents during the qualifying round, withdrew from the pre-tournament qualifiers.
 However, India themselves withdrew from the World Cup finals before the tournament was to begin.
 The All India Football Federation gave various reasons for the team's withdrawal, including travel costs, lack of practice time, and valuing the Olympics above the World Cup.

 Despite the reason given out from the AIFF, many football historians and pundits have repeated the tale that India withdrew from the World Cup due to FIFA imposing a rule banning players from playing barefoot.
 FIFA offered to pay the travel expenses of the Indian team hence India withdrawing due to travel costs is incorrect.
-However, according to the then captain of India, Sailen Manna, the story of the team not being allowed to play due to wanting to play barefoot was not true.
 Since then, India has not come close to qualifying for another World Cup.

 Despite not participating in the World Cup in 1950, the following years after, from 1951 to 1964, are usually considered to be the "golden era" of Indian football.
 India, coached by Hyderabad City Police head coach Syed Abdul Rahim, became one of the best teams in Asia.
-In March 1951, Rahim lead India to their first ever triumph during the 1951 Asian Games.
-Hosted in India, the team defeated Iran 1–0 in the gold medal match to gain their first trophy.
-Sahu Mewalal scored the winning goal for India in that match.
 The next year India went back to the Olympics but were once again defeated in the first round, this time by Yugoslavia and by a score of 10–1.
 Upon returning to India, the AIFF made it mandatory for footballers to wear boots.
 After taking the defeat in Finland, India participated in various minor tournaments, such as the Asian Quadrangular Football Tournament, which they won four times from 1952 to 1955.

 Indian team at a melee against Australia at 1956 Olympics.